0leksandr/sshmirror/README.md

     - `sshmirror`: 3sec

 #### Cons:
 - one-directional.
-So, to check remote files, you'll have to use other tools
+So, to check remote files, you'll have to use other tools (f.e. `sshfs`)
 - no visible speed-up on frequent uploading of singular files (speed-up is ≈10%)

 #### Features: